dataset-vn/crowdsource-tool/docs/source/guide/api.md

 ### Retrieve project

-> These API endpoints were introduced in Label Studio version 0.8.1 and are only valid until version 0.9.1.
+> These API endpoints were introduced in Dataset version 0.8.1 and are only valid until version 0.9.1.

 `GET /api/project`